Jianbin-Tan/Functional-Singular-Value-Decompostion/README.md

 # Functional Singular Value Decomposition (FSVD)

-This repository contains the data and code scripts for the paper "Functional Singular Value Decomposition" by Jianbin Tan, Pixu Shi, and Anru R. Zhang.
-The paper is accessible at [arXiv](https://arxiv.org/abs/2410.03619).
+This repository provides the data and code associated with the paper **"Functional Singular Value Decomposition"** by Jianbin Tan, Pixu Shi, and Anru Zhang.
+The paper is available on [arXiv](https://arxiv.org/abs/2410.03619), and an accompanying R package, **FSVD**, can be found at [https://github.com/Tan-jianbin/FSVD](https://github.com/Tan-jianbin/FSVD).

 ## 1. Data